Pinnacle Group is committed to opposing modern slavery in all its forms and preventing it by whatever means we can.

 We have zero tolerance to slavery and human trafficking.
 We expect our suppliers to work to the same high standards that we impose on ourselves.
 We actively promote safe and fair working conditions, including the responsible management of environmental and social issues within our supply chain.

-Through our procurement processes we monitor our supply chain to ensure only reputable suppliers and contractors who share those same high standards and comply with our values remain on our preferred supplier list.
+Through our procurement processes we monitor our supply chain to ensure only reputable suppliers and contractors who share those same high standards and comply with our Supplier Code of Conduct and values remain on our preferred supplier list.

 As part of our supplier onboarding process, all suppliers are required to complete various due diligence checks and return a signed copy of our Supplier Code of Conduct.
 We assess our supply chain for potential areas of risk of non-compliance with the Act, considering a number of factors including: